alehlavacka/ai-data-review-samples/README.md

 **Conclusion:**

-The model tends to generate safe but generic statements without contextual depth.
+The outputs are correct but too general.
+They lack examples and specific details.

 ---